Deploy ERPNext

 Q: Why is Supervisor used?

 A: Railway currently limits each volume to a single service.
-Since multiple ERPNext services need to access the same volume, Supervisor is required to coordinate and share volumes across services.
+Since multiple ERPNext services need to access the same volume, Supervisor is required to coordinate and share volumes across services (as of 2025-09-15).

 Q: Why isn’t site creation automated during the first service startup?

-- These are foundational steps that service maintainers should understand and be comfortable with (e.g., executing into the container, running bench commands).
+A: To reduces potential errors during setup, and these are foundational steps that service maintainers should understand and be comfortable with, such as executing into the container and running bench commands.

 Q: Shouldn't HTTP port 80 set via template?

-A: Due to a Railway limitation, there is currently no way to predefine the port of a public URL within a template.
+A: Due to a Railway limitation, there is currently no way to predefine the port of a public URL within a template (as of 2025-09-15).

 Template Content